 4. Search Online

-Before updating your theme, it’s a good idea to search online and see if anyone has reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to search online and see if other theme users have reported any issues with the new theme version.

 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-The part of the upgrade process that takes the most time and effort to complete is the preparation involved prior to upgrading.
+What can feel slightly bothersome is the preparation involved prior to upgrading.

-Many people don’t upgrade their themes regularly, while others upgrade without going through all of the steps listed in the section above.
+Some people don’t upgrade their WordPress themes regularly, while others upgrade without going through all of the steps listed in the section above.
 As mentioned earlier, the above are “best practice” methods to help you avoid problems.
 Ultimately, as a website owner, it is your responsibility to protect your online assets.

 Log into your WordPress administration area …

-Depending on the theme(s) you have installed on your website, you may receive occasional notifications in your dashboard that your theme(s) need updating …
+Depending on which theme(s) are installed on your site, you may receive an occasional alert in your WP Dashboard that new theme versions are available and require updating …

-Updating WordPress Themes From The “Themes” Area
+Updating WordPress Themes From The “Themes” Section

 This brings you to the “Themes” screen …